John Blow - Ground in G

 Like harpsichords, spinets are not touch-sensitive in the sense of a piano.
 However, even if the differences are minuscule, not any given note will sound exactly the same due to different resonances of body and strings.

 Until now, many keyboards and samplers represented spinets by triggering off the exact same digital sample, leaving said sterile sounding impression.
-In order to improve upon previous recreations and to pay tribute to the liveliness and depth of this historical instrument, we captured 8 variations of each note.
+To avoid this effect, we captured 8 variations of each note.

-The sample library consists of more than 700 single recordings.
+The sample library consists of over 700 single recordings.

 Brand names, trademarks and product names belong to their respective owners.